uetchy/alfred-qiita-workflow/README.md

 ### List and search your articles

-Must be get access token before using it.
+You MUST set access token in advance.

 ```
 qiita my <query:optional>